carpentries-incubator/geospatial-python/learners/setup.md

    conda install -c conda-forge mamba
    ```

-   IMPORTANT: If your terminal responds to the above command with `conda: command not found` see the > <<troubleshooting>> section.
+   IMPORTANT: If your terminal responds to the above command with `conda: command not found` see the [Troubleshooting section](index.md#troubleshooting-conda-command-not-found).

 3. Create the Python environment for the workshop by running: